pingcap/docs/tidb-cloud/tidb-cloud-support.md

 3. Click **Send**.

-Alternatively, you can click **Support** in the upper-right corner and click **Create New Case** to request support.
+Alternatively, you can click the earphone icon in the upper-right corner and click **Create New Case** to request support.
 If you go with this way, you need to provide your Organization ID in the request form as well.
-To get the Organization ID, click your account name in the upper-right corner of the TiDB Cloud console and click **Organization Settings**.
+To get the Organization ID, click the building icon in the upper-right corner of the TiDB Cloud console and click **Organization Settings**.

 After the support team receives your request, they will reply to you via email.